 L.V.
 Rogers Secondary School: Kaia Fitz-Earle

-Kaia Fitz-Earle is a passionate student in Grade 12 at L.V.
+Kaia is a student in Grade 12 at L.V.
 Rogers Secondary School.
 Born in Vancouver, B.C., Kaia grew up in North Vancouver before moving to Nelson, where she has lived since the age of six.

 L.V.
 Rogers Secondary School: Mila Andersen

-Mila is a 17-year-old student in Grade 11 at L.V.
+Mila is a student in Grade 11 at L.V.
 Rogers Secondary School (LVR).
 Born in Vancouver, BC, and raised in Vancouver and Nelson, BC, she has loves recording music and has a passion for helping to find a cure for cancer.

 Mila became inspired to become a Student Trustee after attending the Student Leadership Conference.
 For Mila, leadership is having trust in your peers to help guide you and having student insight into what goes on at a school and district level.
 Mila hopes to attend McGill University and University of Toronto, and to eventually become a criminal lawyer.
 One of Mila’s favorite things to do as a child was the weekly tradition of going to East is East, a Vancouver restaurant with her Mother and Grandparents.
 Mila is a 17-year-old student in Grade 11 at L.V.
 Rogers Secondary School (LVR).
 Born in Vancouver, BC, and raised in Vancouver and Nelson, BC, she has loves recording music and has a passion for helping to find a cure for cancer.
 Mila became inspired to become a Student Trustee after attending the Student Leadership Conference.
 For Mila, leadership is having trust in your peers to help guide you and having student insight into what goes on at a school and district level.